TomerPacific/MobileWebSpecialistNanodegree/Dynamic And Offline Capable Web Apps/Lesson 01 - Ajax with XHR/README.md

 Question 2 of 2 :

 The Javascript freezes and waits until the request is returned (since false isa flag to indicate if the operation will perfrom asynchronously or not)

+## Concept 10 Quiz

+The XHR method to add a header to a request is *XMLHttpRequest.setRequestHeader()*